 My other interests are pinhole camera photography

-and astronomy.
+.
 For a millennium project, a friend and I built a large megalith circle, a henge, in an old sheep meadow near our home.
 If you'd like to have a look, follow this link: To Keppel Henge!

 My wife Joan is a teacher and a well known children's author who specializes